In the post we cover how to cut an orange into slices, wedges and segments. All you need to do is follow the step by step guide below.

 3 Ways to Cut an Orange

-This is a step by step guide on how to slice, wedge and segment an orange.
+This is a step-by-step guide on how to slice, wedge, and segment an orange.
+Before you really get into it you want to make sure your oranges have not gone bad.

 1. How to slice oranges